Article contents

 You’ll normally get your lender’s decision around 2 to 6 weeks after your mortgage application is handed in, as they’ll need to carry out some checks – this includes something called a valuation survey, where they check how much they think your property is worth.
 So, it can be a bit nail-biting!
 Check out the mortgage application process to find out exactly what happens during this time.

 Assuming all the checks go okay, it’ll all be worth the agonising wait.
-As soon as your mortgage offer makes its way through your letterbox, it’s time to ring all your friends and family and scream down the phone to let them know you’re practically a homeowner!
+As soon as your mortgage offer makes its way through your inbox, it’s time to ring all your friends and family and scream down the phone to let them know you’re practically a homeowner!
 Congrats!

 Just bear in mind that the home buying process isn’t over yet and, until you get the keys to your new pad, things could still fall through at any moment (although we’re keeping our fingers crossed for you that all goes to plan!).
 With that in mind, here are two things to remember: